Many aspiring drummers never get started because they have a misconception that drums take up too much space.

 Type of Drum Kit

 It’s really pointless for us to give you a single average floor space because there are so many types of drum kits available in the market!

-Instead of throwing you an inaccurate average area, we’ve spent over 17.3 hours researching and pouring over the specifications of different categories of drum sets to give you the average sizes for each category.
+So, I spend some time researching and pouring over the specifications of different categories of drum sets to give you average sizes to work with, for each category.

 The average sizes should come in handy when you are shopping around for a suitable drum set.
 You can view the average floor space for drums in the table above.